ernesto1/monochrome/README.md

 If you use a different linux distribution, have a [look at the wiki](https://github.com/ernesto1/monochrome/wiki) in order to see what small changes you will need to make on the conky configurations to account for distro specific nuances.

 ### Laptop mode
 Built for systems with small screen real state.

 The desktop below is 1366 x 768 pixels.
 ![laptop](images/screenshots/1366x768.png)

 ### Desktop mode
 Built for systems with ample screen real state available.

 The desktop below is 1920 x 1200 pixels.
-The code for this setup is available in the [v1.0 release](https://github.com/ernesto1/monochrome/releases/tag/v1.0).
 ![desktop 1920px](images/screenshots/1920x1200.png)

-Setup for a 2560x1600 pixels desktop
+Setup for a 2560x1600 pixels desktop.
 ![desktop 2560px](images/screenshots/2560x1600.png)

 ## Features